Children’s Shakespeare Festival

-If you’d like to discuss how your school could get involved in the Children’s Shakespeare Festival, please contact Carly Henderson, Head of Learning and Engagement on 0161 785 7008 or email@example.com.
+If you’d like to discuss how your school could get involved in the Children’s Shakespeare Festival, please contact Sarah Eastaff, Learning and Engagement Officer: Education on 0161 785 7006 or firstname.lastname@example.org.

 Pantomime is often the very first piece of theatre children see and our Learning and Engagement Department can bring some of that special Panto magic to your school!
 Each year, the Learning and Engagement Department run special workshops to accompany the Coliseum’s annual pantomime.
 In 2017, the pantomime will be Dick Whittington.